You can catch big bass in the cold of winter if you are prepared.

 The jig is particularly effective around deeper docks.
 I’ll fish the perimeter posts first and flips underneath on sunny days.

 Slow that fall down and fish your Texas rigs with a 1/4-oz. tungsten weight.
 That’s where a lot of guys miss it here.
 They forget to slow down their presentation.
 Fish it slow, and then slow down some more.

 Be prepared to throw any of the previously-mentioned lures as the bite changes frequently in the winter months.
 As far as location is concerned, I’ll spend a good bit of my time fishing the many large tributaries that feed the area lakes.

 Tip #5: They’re Not All in Deep Water

-One final suggestion about fishing area lakes this time of year is don’t ignore shallow water, especially if the priority is simply getting a bite.
+One final suggestion about winter bass fishing area lakes is don’t ignore shallow water, especially if the priority is simply getting a bite.
 The bigger fish might hold in slightly deeper water, but there are fish in skinny water year-round on the lake.

 Generally, we’re targeting shallower grass in four to 10 feet of water.
 It’s a classic pattern with one caveat.
 You can catch bass 365 days a year on most area lakes in only a foot of water.
 You can always find shallow fish if you try hard enough.

 If you’re after big trophy fish, then put the boat in 12 feet of water and cast to four-feet of water.

 Again, please use extreme caution when winter bass fishing.
 I suggest dressing for the worst and always wear a lifejacket at all times.